Meet our team

 Prior to joining NatCap, Sarah worked for the U.S. Environmental Protection Agency (EPA) in San Francisco.
 Her work at EPA focused on Superfund sites and the communities impacted by hazardous waste remediation; she specializes in environmental crisis communications and stakeholder engagement.
 Before EPA, Sarah served as a Peace Corps Volunteer in the Philippines.
 There, she lived in a remote town in the Visayan Islands where she advocated for Coastal Resource Management planning through technical capacity building and environmental education campaigns.
 Sarah’s interests converge at the intersection of environmentalism, communications, and social impact.
 Her goal is to increase environmental literacy and positive social change in our global community through effective communication.
 She received her B.S. in Environmental Studies and Psychology with an emphasis in Communication from Santa Clara University.

-Dave Fisher is a research assistant for the Seattle-based NatCap Marine team.
-He supports the development and application of the InVEST Recreation model.
-Dave also develops data processing and visualization tools to support users of the Marine InVEST models.
+Dave Fisher is a software engineer for the Natural Capital Project.
+He supports development and maintenance of InVEST and other core software products.
+Dave previously worked as a data analyst for NatCap and contributed to methods for modeling patterns of recreation and tourism.
 He holds a M.S. in Geography from the University of Oregon, with specialization in GIS, biogeography, and paleoecology, and a B.A. from the University of Rochester.

 Robert Griffin, Ph.D.